Halsy Paxton, LSW

 Pronouns: She/Her

-If you’re looking for someone who sees you, affirms your neurotype, and honors your story—I’d be honored to work with you.
+If you’re looking for someone who sees you, affirms and honors your story—It would be a privilege to work with you.